How do you set the goals in your plan?

 Will we always fund supports for your goals?

-The supports we fund should help you pursue your goals, but you don’t need a specific goal for every support in your plan.
-When we decide if a support will help you pursue your goals, we think about your whole situation.
+NDIS laws determine what we can and can’t fund.
+Things we fund are called NDIS supports.
+NDIS supports are the services, items and equipment that can be funded by the NDIS.
+You can use the funding in your plan to buy NDIS supports if they are related to your disability and are in line with your plan.
+The NDIS supports we fund should help you pursue your goals, but you don’t need a specific goal for every support in your plan.
+When we decide if an NDIS support will help you pursue your goals, we think about your whole situation.

 There are some things to remember when setting goals:

-• Setting more and bigger goals doesn’t mean we’ll fund more and bigger funded supports.
+• setting more and bigger goals doesn’t mean we’ll provide more NDIS supports or more funding

-• Setting a goal doesn’t mean we have an obligation to fund supports that help you pursue that goal.
+• setting a goal doesn’t mean we have an obligation to fund NDIS supports that help you pursue that goal

-• Setting a goal about an explicit type or amount of support you might want doesn’t mean we have an obligation to fund that support or in that amount.
+• setting a goal about an explicit type or amount of support you might want doesn’t mean we have to fund that support or in that amount.

 This is because helping you pursue your goals is only one of the NDIS funding criteria.
-A support must meet all of the NDIS funding criteria to be funded under the NDIS.
 So not all supports that help you pursue your goals will be reasonable and necessary supports we can fund in your plan.

 For example, you might be ready to look for work and have a goal to find a job.
-Disability Employment Services help people a with disability look for jobs, so we usually might not be able to fund this support.
+Disability Employment Services help people with a disability look for jobs.
+This is not an NDIS support that we can fund.

 This page current as of